 Are you likely to be taking a case of cans with you or tons of food?
 If you will be, then another thing you need to keep in mind is a cooler that evenly distributes the weight.

 A heavy backpack can be horrible for the person wearing it, which is why weight distribution should be one of your concerns.
 One user mentioned the weight distribution benefits found in the OAGear Cooler Sports Pack, which is another reason you may want to give it a closer look.

 Do you need to carry items for one person or several?
 Do you need to carry just a few items or a lot?

 If you are just looking out for yourself, then picking up a backpack cooler like the Turismo should suit you just fine.
 If you need to carry things for others, then you may want to give another pack a try.

 More on cooler sizes can be found in our dedicated guide here.

 Will you just be replacing your lunch cooler?
 Will you be using this best backpack cooler on your next fishing trip?
 Do you just need to keep food items cold on a day trip?

-For more general tips go and check our Best Ice Chest Reviews & Guide.
+For more general tips go and check our best cooler buying guide.